Macron gets G7 nod to negotiate with Iran | DW | 25.08.2019

 Read more: US imposes sanctions on Iran's foreign minister

-Macron held talks with Iranian Foreign Minister Mohammad Javad Zarif on Friday to ease the crisis, proposing measures to provide Iran with an economic compensation mechanism.
+Macron held talks with Zarif on Friday to ease the crisis, proposing measures to provide Iran with an economic compensation mechanism.
 He also suggested that some US sanctions on Iran could be lifted.

 Trump, however, has made no indication he will ease sanctions.
 It is also unclear what kind of compensation mechanism Macron was referring to.